• Skip to primary navigation

 • Make decisions regarding daily operations and act as an agent who can enter the LLC into contractual agreements, whereas non-managing members cannot.

 • Vote on all business decisions.
-While non-managing members can be involved in voting, they’re not required to.
+While non-managing members can vote, they’re not required to.

 • In a manager-managed LLC, non-managing members are not subject to the self-employment tax (although other taxes may apply depending on the structure of your LLC)